Alumni Benefits & Services

 Alumni may participate in affinity groups.
 These groups reflect the interests and makeup of GW Law's diverse alumni volunteers, and provide the impetus for various initiatives, activities, and events.

-In addition to the GW Magazine sent to all GW alumni, GW Law Magazine issues are typically published in the fall and spring for GW Law alumni.
+In addition to the GW Magazine sent to all GW alumni, GW Law Magazine issues are typically published in the fall and spring for GW Law alumni and you can also peruse the law school's full range of Publications.

 GW Law alumni receive monthly curated news straight to their inbox with exclusive alumni-specific content, including alumni news and class notes.